Gering's Eli Marez officially commits to the Doane University men's track program

 Marez is coming off a strong track and field junior season.
 He qualified for state in the 800 meters and posted a time of 2 minutes, 9.64 seconds.
 His personal best in the event came a year ago when he ran a 2:04.00 at the District B6 meet.

-Marez went to state in the 3,200 relay in his sophomore season along with Brett Pszanka, Lucas Moravic, and Logan Andrews where they took fifth with a time of 8:21.04.
+Marez went to state in the 3,200-meter relay in his sophomore season along with Brett Pszanka, Lucas Moravec, and Logan Andrews where they took fifth with a time of 8:21.04.

 His freshman season for track was canceled because of the COVID pandemic that hit in March.